Which muzzleloader primer should you use this hunting season?

 If you decide to make the switch over to a hotter 209 primer to get more reliable ignition with Blackhorn 209, then you should consider using a Federal 209A primer.
 It’s a standard shotgun primer that burns quite a bit hotter than a 209 muzzleloader primer and it’s one of two primers specifically recommended for use with Blackhorn 209 by the manufacturer.

 Though Federal 209A primers are recommended for use with Blackhorn 209, it’s not limited for use with just that powder.
 Indeed, those primers will also reliably ignite just about every other black powder substitute currently available on the market.

 They aren’t quite as clean as the Winchester 209 muzzleloader primers, but on the other hand, the Federal 209A primers are also quite a bit less expensive.

 In addition to the Federal 209A primer, the CCI 209 Magnum (CCI 209M) is another muzzleloader primer highly recommended for use with Blackhorn 209 by the manufacturer.
 While I don’t have anything against the Federal 209A primers at all, the CCI 209M primers are what I personally use with Blackhorn 209 in my muzzleloaders.

 These are also great muzzleloader primers to use for reliable ignition with the other black powder substitutes.
 Similar to the Federal 209A primers, the CCI209M primers are more powerful, less expensive, but slightly dirtier than the Winchester 209 primers.
 The Winchester 209 primers were a little more accurate, but the CCI209M primers still shot very well for me.

-While this post covers choosing the right muzzleloader primer, that’s only part of the equation when hunting with a muzzleoader.
-For more detailed information on choosing the right propellant and bullets, check out these three other articles:
+While this post covers choosing the right muzzleloader primer, that’s only part of the equation when hunting with a muzzleloader.
+For more detailed information on choosing the right propellant and bullets, check out these other articles: